Laxmination/5-Day-C-challenge/Chapter 5/Notes.md

 - Function only runs when it is called.
 - Function is used also for dividing a complex problem into smaller chunks to make our program easy to understand and reusable.

+### Properties of function
+- Execution always starts from main.
+- A function gets called directly or indirectly from main.
+- There can be multiple functions in a program.

 ## Types of function
 - Pre-Defined Functions
 - User-Defined Functions